open-mmlab/mmagic/tools/dataset_converters/image_translation/README.md

 ```

 Here, we adopt `LoadPairedImageFromFile` to load a paired image as the common loader does and crops
 it into two images with the same shape in different domains.
-As shown in the example, `pipeline` provides important data pipeline to process images, including loading from file system, resizing, cropping, flipping, transferring to `torch.Tensor` and packing to `GenDataSample`.
+As shown in the example, `pipeline` provides important data pipeline to process images, including loading from file system, resizing, cropping, flipping, transferring to `torch.Tensor` and packing to `EditDataSample`.
 All of supported data pipelines can be found in `mmedit/datasets/transforms`.

 For unpaired-data trained translation model like CycleGAN , `UnpairedImageDataset` is designed to train such translation models.
 Here is an example config for horse2zebra dataset: